-If you are not sure how to plan better strategies to sell a product to a customer, don't be worried.
+If you are not sure how to initiate better strategies to sell products to your customers, don't be worried.
 Today, in this blog, we are going to share everything about how to sell a product to a customer, no matter if you're a new seller or an experienced seller struggling to sell products.

 After completing this article, you will get some proven tips to boost your sales.
-So, without any further delay, let's directly jump into the first tip to sell products to customers.
+So, without any further delay, let's directly jump into the first tip-

 1. Let the World Know You’re Selling Something